 Practicing as a pharmacist without an active license is illegal in every state.
 Typical penalties include civil fines, forfeited income, and in some states criminal charges on repeat offenses.

-Working as a pharmacist without an active license violates state law everywhere.
-Violators face civil fines and must surrender any income earned from unlicensed work.
-Some states also impose criminal penalties for repeat offenses.
-The specific consequences depend on state regulations and the severity of the violation.
+Practicing pharmacy without an active license violates state law across the country.
+Violators face civil fines and must repay any income earned while unlicensed.
+States may impose criminal penalties for repeat offenses, though these are typically short sentences.
+The specific consequences vary by state and the circumstances of the violation.

 Employment change 2024 to 2034.
 Flagged as a bright-outlook occupation.